Self-Contained Music IEP Guide | SPED Lesson Planner

 Using music in a self-contained classroom can support communication, regulation, motor skills, and social participation when it is planned around students' IEP goals and sensory needs.
-This step-by-step guide helps special education teachers build a structured, adapted music routine that is functional, data-driven, and manageable for students with a wide range of support needs.
+This self-contained music IEP guide helps special education teachers turn communication goals, sensory regulation needs, adapted instruments, AAC access, prompting plans, and progress monitoring into structured music lesson routines for students with complex support needs.

 Total Time3-4 hours